AppSecure-nrw/security-belts/green/static-analysis-for-all-self-written-components.md

 ## Benefits

 - Prevention of common vulnerabilities within your code during development.
-- Static code analysis provides early feedback, such that developers can learn how to improve their code quality and avoid vulnerabilities in the future.
+- Get early feedback to improve your code quality and avoid vulnerabilities in the future.

 ## Assessment